Apply Filtering to Data Destinations

 Range

-If you want the data destination to execute only if there IS an answer, the expression is: ^(?!\s*$).+
+• If you want the destination to execute only if the question is answered, use the expression ^(?!\s*$).+

-If you want the data destination to execute only if the answer is BLANK, the expression is: ^\s*$
+• If you want the destination to execute only if the question is not answered, use the expression ^\s*$